dlt-hub/dlt/docs/website/blog/2023-10-30-data-modelling-tools.md

 ### GoodData

-However, GoodData requires that if you’d like to add custom calculated fields, that it be done using the integrator Brick - functionalities that are offered by GoodData embedded analytics products, but are so far missing while simply creating a dashboard in the cloud version of the tool.
-Nonetheless, it helps manage granularity for datetime fields directly by a setting your own custom truncation to them.
+GoodData allows you to switch each dataset from being mapped to a physical table to being defined by a custom SQL query.
+This feature enables you to add custom-calculated fields, filter out specific data, or even join multiple tables as needed.
+You can then map the fields to the results of that SQL query.
+Additionally, GoodData helps manage granularity for datetime fields directly by a setting your own custom truncation to them.
 This can be done so easily by viewing the details on the datetime objects that are cast as a separate table/dataset by GoodData.

 </div>
 </div>